Create and Upload an OpenBSD disk image to Azure

 This article assumes that you have the following items:

-- An Azure subscription - If you don't have an account, you can create one in just a couple of minutes.
+• An Azure subscription: If you don't have an account, you can create one in a couple of minutes.
 If you have an MSDN subscription, see Monthly Azure credit for Visual Studio subscribers.
 Otherwise, learn how to create a trial account.

-- OpenBSD operating system installed in a .vhd file - A supported OpenBSD operating system (6.6 version AMD64) must be installed to a virtual hard disk.
+• OpenBSD operating system installed in a .vhd file: A supported OpenBSD operating system (6.6 version AMD64) must be installed to a VHD.
 Multiple tools exist to create .vhd files.
 For example, you can use a virtualization solution such as Hyper-V to create the .vhd file and install the operating system.
-For instructions about how to install and use Hyper-V, see Install Hyper-V and create a virtual machine.
+For instructions about how to install and use Hyper-V, see Install Hyper-V and create a VM.

 On the VM where you installed the OpenBSD operating system 6.1, which added Hyper-V support, complete the following procedures:

-If DHCP is not enabled during installation, enable the service as follows:
+1. If DHCP isn't enabled during installation, enable the service:

-The latest release of the Azure agent can always be found on GitHub.
-Install the agent as follows:
+6. You can find the latest release of the Azure agent on GitHub.
+Install the agent:

 Important

-After you install Azure Agent, it's a good idea to verify that it's running as follows:
+After you install the Azure agent, it's a good idea to verify that it's running:

-Deprovision the system to clean it and make it suitable for reprovisioning.
+7. Deprovision the system to clean it and make it suitable for deprovisioning.
 The following command also deletes the last provisioned user account and the associated data:

 Now you can shut down your VM.